oracle-samples/oltrain/content/posts/ol/storage/post-24/index.md

 In this tutorial, you will learn how to:

    - Move a logical volume
    - Shrink a volume group
    - Transfer a volume group to another system

 ### Prerequisites

-The tutorial uses the following system:
+- Minimum of two Oracle Linux systems

-- Two Oracle Linux 8 systems with the following configurations:
+- Each system should have Oracle Linux installed and configured with:
-  - a non-root user with sudo permissions
+   - A non-root user account with sudo access
-  - additional block volumes for use with LVM
+   - Additional block volumes for use with LVM